VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/codeintro.md

 ...
 ```

 When we do this, the computer has to store them somewhere in it's memory.
 We can (kinda) see this location in memory by using the `id()` command.
 The first weird thing you'll notice is that while `id(a)` will stay the same if you run it repeatedly, if you close python, set `a=1` again, and rerun `id(a)` the number will change.
-That's because this 'id' is really where in memory the data is being stored, and each time to run python the computer is going to put it somewhere else<a class="ptr">(3)</a>.
+That's because this 'id' is really where in memory the data is being stored, and each time to run python the computer is going to put it somewhere else<footnote>There's a lot of "uhm, actually" to be said here, but go with it.</footnote>.
 The `is` command is python is actually checking if these id's are the same, not if the value is the same.
 This harkens back to object orientation- remember, we could make a bunch of objects, lets say cows, we could have two cows with the same name, same color, same age, etc. but if they're two different cows, they're still two different cows, and is will reflect this.
 They make be equal in every other regard, but one cow is not the other cow, they're still distinct *objects*.

 This can get really fucking weird.
 One of the weirdest things about python in regards to this is (usually) python will pre-allocate a place to store low integer numbers, so, if you make two variables with low integer numbers, they'll actually point to the same memory location at first…